 - Which brought a new perspective on life

 - A constant flow of energy from morning till evening

 - Change in core values such as money versus time

 - Acceptance towards others who think differently to me

-- Open mind towards experiences I never thought I would have
+- An open mind towards experiences I never thought I would have

-The coin has two sides – The dark side of travelling
+The coin has two sides – The dark side of traveling

 Problems will never stop coming, but successfully overcoming them is your reward.
 When you actively seek complications is when you are testing how much you can take, how far you can push yourself.
 You are getting to know an advanced, stronger you.

 Pushing the limits, never give up

 It was the second day of hitchhiking and I just got off the train from Trieste to Milan.
 Getting out of a metropolis the size of Milan is an obstacle and a half.
 I was sent from one place to another for hours.
 So much time was wasted and I was getting very frustrated.
 Eventually, I asked a taxi driver where is it best to hitchhike from and he gave me a free ride to a highway entrance, which turned out to be a bad place to hold thumbs up.